defatic/dotfiles/README.md

   * vimrc -> $HOME/.vim/vimrc

 ## Not Used
-zshrc, I'm using B bash for now
+zshrc, I'm using bash for now